-Elements of Macro Environment
+>>>>Elements of Macro Environment

-Demographic Environment

-- "Means characteristics of population. - "such as race, age, income, education, possession of assets, house ownership, job position, region, and the degree of education. - "Data about these are of importance to both businesses and economists.
-Particularly, they need to address following issues: - o What demographic trends will affect the market size of the industry? - o What demographic trends represent opportunities or threats?

-Socio-Cultural Environment

-- "It represents a complex group of factors such as social traditions, values and beliefs, level and standards of literacy, the ethical standards and state of society, the extent of social stratification, conflict, cohesiveness and so forth. - "It differs from demographics in the sense that it is not the characteristics of the population, but it is the behaviour and the belief system of that population. - "Core belief of society tends to be persistent and difficult to change. - "Thus, businesses have to adjust to social norms and beliefs to operate successfully.
+Demographic Environment "Means characteristics of population. "such as race, age, income, education, possession of assets, house ownership, job position, region, and the degree of education.
+"Data about these are of importance to both businesses and economists.
+Particularly, they need to address following issues: What demographic trends will affect the market size of the industry?
+What demographic trends represent opportunities or threats?
+Socio-Cultural Environment "It represents a complex group of factors such as social traditions, values and beliefs, level and standards of literacy, the ethical standards and state of society, the extent of social stratification, conflict, cohesiveness and so forth.
+"It differs from demographics in the sense that it is not the characteristics of the population, but it is the behaviour and the belief system of that population.
+"Core belief of society tends to be persistent and difficult to change.
+"Thus, businesses have to adjust to social norms and beliefs to operate successfully.

-Economic Environment

-- "It refers to the overall economic situation including conditions at the regional, national and global levels. - "Purchasing power depends on current income, prices, savings, circulation of money, debt availability. - "It includes factors like GDP, per capital income, market for goods and services, interest rates, inflation etc. - "High interest rate are detrimental for the business with debt.
+Economic Environment "It refers to the overall economic situation including conditions at the regional, national and global levels.
+"It determines strength of the market.
+"Purchasing power depends on current income, prices, savings, circulation of money, debt availability.
+Income distribution determine the business possibilities.
+"It includes factors like GDP, per capital income, market for goods and services, interest rates, inflation etc. "High interest rate are detrimental for the business with debt.
+Political-Legal Environment "It includes factors like general level of policy development, degree of politicization, economic issues, law and order, political stability etc. "Business is highly guided and controlled by government policies and thus needs to consider changes in regulatory framework.
+"Taxes and duties are other critical areas that may be levied and affect the business.
+"Businesses prefer to operate in a country where there is a sound legal system.
+Technological "Business leverages technology.
+Environment "Technology has changed the way people communicate and do things.
+"Technology has also changed the ways of how businesses operate now.
+"Technology and business are linked and are interdependent on one another.
+"Technology act as both opportunity and threat.

-Political-Legal Environment

-- "It includes factors like general level of policy development, degree of politicization, economic issues, law and order, political stability etc. - "Business is highly guided and controlled by government policies and thus needs to consider changes in regulatory framework. - "Businesses prefer to operate in a country where there is a sound legal system.

-Technological Environment

-- "Technology has changed the way people communicate and do things. - "Technology has also changed the ways of how businesses operate now. - "Technology and business are linked and are interdependent on one another. - "Technology act as both opportunity and threat.

 "Business can effectively adopts technological innovations to their strategic advantage.